 - Pot Roast with Potatoes and Carrots

 Cheesy Bacon Ranch Roasted Potatoes

 These potatoes are total comfort food!
 You get bite size potato portions covered with melty cheddar and they're finished with crisp bacon, creamy ranch and fresh green onions.
 Who could resist?

 - 6 slices bacon, cooked and crumbled or chopped it bits

 - 2 lbs russet potatoes, scrubbed and rinsed, cut into 3/4-inch cubes (about 7 cups)

 - 1/2 tsp sea salt, more to taste if desired

 - 1/2 tsp freshly ground black pepper

 Preheat oven to 400 degrees.
-Spray a rimmed baking sheet with cooking spray (or just brush with olive oil using plastic wrap).
+Spray a rimmed baking sheet with non-stick cooking spray.

-For the light ranch dressing: To a small mixing bowl add 1 (5.3 oz) container fat free plain Greek yogurt, 2 Tbsp full fat mayo, 2 Tbsp milk, 1 tsp lemon juice, 1 1/2 tsp dried parsley, 1/4 tsp dried dill, 1/4 tsp onion powder, 1/8 tsp garlic powder, 1/4 tsp salt and 1/8 tsp pepper and stir just to blend.
-Don't over mix or it will thin.
+For the light ranch dressing: In a mixing bowl stir together 1 (5.3 oz) container plain Greek yogurt, 2 Tbsp full fat mayo, 2 Tbsp milk, 1 tsp lemon juice, 1 1/2 tsp dried parsley, 1/4 tsp dried dill, 1/4 tsp onion powder, 1/8 tsp garlic powder, S & P to taste.
+Or try with my traditional ranch recipe HERE.